Premo36/DML2.X/README v2.5.txt

 For Debian/Debian-based distro (that are not Ubuntu/Ubuntu-based) follow the Debian instructions.
 For CentOS, Red Hat Entriprise Linux or distro based on those, follow the CentOS/RHES instructions (note that DML 2.5 mono as NEVER been tested under those OS).
 For Fedora/Fedora-based distro, you've guessed right!
 Follow the Fedora instructions. (note that DML 2.5 mono as NEVER been tested under Fedora).
 For Arch/Arch-based system, like Manjaro etc... the official mono project does not have official packages for those distro.
-You may find it something on your distro repos (note that DML 2.5 mono as NEVER been tested under Arch).
+You may find something on your distro repos (note that DML 2.5 mono as NEVER been tested under Arch).

 If you're on a Mac OS system, the "mono-complete" package should be the only avaiable download for that platform.
 I call it "mono-complete" because on Linux it's modular.
 While DML 2.X under mono should work as well as on Linux, I couldn't test it myself as I don't own a mac.
 It's even more "as is" under that OS.
 I've never even had the possibility too boot it up on a Mac, let alone fix bugs.
 Also note that at 99.9% the 'Bind [KEY] "save quicksave.zds"' workaround will NOT work on Mac OS.

 Once `mono-complete` is installed, you should be able to open DML 2.X by simply double-clicking on the `.exe`.
-If that does not work you may open it trough the console by navigating to the folder where the DML 2.X it's located, writing `mono "DML v2.5 mono.exe"` (note that the .exe name will be different during the beta, you have to write the precise, full `.exe` name, writing "mono DML" and then pressing tab should autocomplete to the correct name) and pressing "enter" on your keyboard.
+If that does not work you may open it trough your system terminal by navigating to the folder where the DML 2.X it's located, writing `mono "DML v2.5 mono.exe"` (you have to write the precise, full `.exe` name, writing "mono DML" and then pressing tab should autocomplete to the correct name) and pressing "enter" on your keyboard.

-This version of DML 2.X is a slighted different version from the windows one: All the core functionality works and, as a plus,it follows the user dark/light theme (On Linux at least), but it may have some minor graphical issues and the "check for update" functionality has been disabled as it would crash DML 2.X.
+This version of DML 2.X is a slighted different version from the windows one: All the core functionality works and, as a plus,it follows the user dark/light theme (On Linux at least), but it may have some minor graphical issues and the "check for update" functionality has been disabled as it would just crash DML 2.X, and I didn't bother find a solution as this version should be the last of the 2.X era (excluding an eventual bugfix release of course)

 On Linux, to quickly found where a sourceport is installed (assuming you've installed trough your package manager) you can write in the console `whereis gzdoom` (where gzdoom is your sourceport name), which will output the path to the executable.